webhintio/hint/docs/user-guide/rules/disown-opener.md

 * The reason why the rule does not check the same origin links by default is because:

-  * Security isn't really a problem here.
+  * Security isn’t really a problem here.
   * When it comes to performance, making same origin links open in their own process actually works against optimizations that some browsers do in order to keep multiple same origin tabs within